yym68686/ChatGPT-Telegram-Bot/README.md

 - How many messages will the history keep?

-Apart from the latest `gpt-4-turbo-preview` model, the official context supports 128k tokens, but this project limits it to 16k tokens.
-All other models use the official context length settings, for example, the `gpt-3.5-turbo-16k` context is 16k, the `gpt-4-32k` context is 32k, and the `Claude2` context is 200k.
+All other models use the official context length settings, for example, the `gpt-3.5-turbo-16k` context is 16k, the `gpt-4o` context is 128k, and the `Claude3/3.5` context is 200k.
 This limitation is implemented to save user costs, as most scenarios do not require a high context.

 - How to delete the default model name from the model list?